 Short-term Care: ER Visits

-This is a measure of the number of times residents are sent to the emergency room per 1,000 days of short-term patient care.
-Avoiding medical emergencies is one way to assess patient care during rehabilitation.
+This is the number of times residents are sent to the emergency room per thousand days of short-term care.
+There is generally a correlation between keeping patients out of the emergency room and the overall quality of rehabilitation.

 Short-term Care: Facilitates Functional Improvement

-This indicates the percent of short-term care patients that experienced functional improvements, such as with activities of daily living.
-Higher levels of independence with ADL's often correlates with higher quality rehabilitation services.
+This tells you the percentage of short-term stay patients that experienced functional improvements, such as enhanced ability to perform activities of daily living.

 Nearby Hospitals